 Summer is perfect for being active outdoors and grilling some healthy items for cookouts.
 Getting together with family and friends is a wonderful way to spend a weekend afternoon and evening.
 Unfortunately, some barbecues can turn into really unhealthy meals quickly.
 Here are some simple tips to ensure you keep up healthy eating while enjoying a cookout.

 - Better your burger.
 Consider topping your burger with fresh and flavorful veggies such as onions and tomatoes versus higher-fat options like mayonnaise and cheese.
 Also, grab a whole-wheat bun to increase the fiber, or a sandwich thin to keep calories lower.
-Seek out lower-fat ground beef to make your burgers, such as Laura’s Lean Beef, or grab a turkey burger to grill.
+Seek out lower-fat ground beef to make your burgers, such as Laura’s Lean Beef, or grab a turkey burger or a plant-based burger to grill.

 - Select sides wisely.
 Coleslaw, potato salad, and macaroni salad are typical staples of most cookouts.
 However, these mayonnaise-based options are loaded with fat and calories that aren’t necessarily the best for a balanced plate.
 Choose a serving the size of a tennis ball to keep portions in check, or choose oil-and-vinegar or yogurt-based dishes if available.